Malsis Hall

 Service Overview

-Malsis Hall offers a therapeutic environment providing effective treatment and rehabilitation through collaboratively working with and empowering each individual.
+Malsis Hall offers a therapeutic environment providing effective care and support through collaboratively working with and empowering each individual.
 We develop individual pathways that are positive giving each person purpose and goals which are achievable.
 Interventions focus on positive risk taking and all interventions are recovery based.

-The pathway provided on site which includes hospital beds through to independent living apartments supports this rehabilitative approach.
+The pathway provided on site which includes small communal living suites through to independent living apartments supports this rehabilitative approach.

 We are a community facing service encouraging integration and independence through engagement and empowerment to enable positive and sustained outcomes.

-• An initial Care Plan is formulated prior to admission and continues upon admission once the multidisciplinary team have completed a full assessment
+• An initial Care Plan is formulated prior to admission and continues upon admission once one of the senior team have completed a full assessment.

-• A full Care Programme Approach (CPA) begins within three months of admission and six monthly thereafter unless other arrangements are agreed
+• A full review process begins within three months of admission and six monthly thereafter unless other arrangements are agreed.

-• A holistic approach is promoted, meeting personalised treatment goals to maximise the opportunity for community living
+• A holistic approach is promoted, meeting personalised goals to maximise the opportunity for community living.

-• Continuity of care across the whole care pathway from a dedicated multi-disciplinary team
+• Continuity of care across the whole care pathway from a dedicated staff team.

 Read More